lekhajee/reveal.js/Speaker Notes.md

 Introduction: Hi, I am Lekha Jeevan, a software developer in Test in Rackspace and (glyph)

-## What are we here to talk about? ##

-Today we are going to talk about Mimic - an opensource framework that allows for testing against for OpenStack and Rackspace APIs, how it is making testing for products in Rackspace a cake walk and how it could potentially do the same for your OpenStack-backed applications.
-Your contributions, will help us get there.

 ## What Is Autoscale? ##

 Rackspace Autoscale is a system which automates the process of getting the